compactcode/compacted-collections/README.markdown

 I started with [Google Collections](http://code.google.com/p/google-collections/), got some inspiration from [Ruby](http://ruby-doc.org/core/classes/Array.html) and then whipped out the [Fluent Interface](http://en.wikipedia.org/wiki/Fluent_interface).

-This project has been designed to be used in conjunction with google collections api, not as a replacement.
+This project has been designed to be used in conjunction with the google collections api, not as a replacement.

 ## Usage